On this page

 What is HEY?

-HEY partners provide peer support, referral, community visibility, celebration and education.
-The vision of the HEY partners is that LGBTQIA+ young people in Victoria have their rights upheld, and are safe, empowered and celebrated.
+HEY Partners provide peer support, referral, community visibility, celebration and education.
+The vision of HEY Partners is that LGBTQIA+ young people in Victoria have their rights upheld, and are safe, empowered and celebrated.

 With years of lived experience, expertise, and evidence-based practice, the HEY Partners and Grants are supporting more LGBTIQA+ young people than ever.
 We are committed to supporting young people in their self-discovery and pride, to connecting them with each other and their community, and to improving their overall mental health and wellbeing.